From ancient ruins to thumping traditional music sessions, hidden beaches to wild walking loops, Ireland’s islands are the last word in refreshment

 When the world’s best cliff divers plummeted off the cliffs of Inis Mór into the Serpent’s Lair recently – a near-perfect rectangle hole in the limestone cliffs – you could have been forgiven for finding the sight surreal.

 But the Aran Islands have a knack for getting themselves on the map.
 This was where Robert O’Flaherty filmed Man of Aran, after all.
-It’s where the UK broadcaster Channel 4’s sitcom Father Ted was filmed, and it’s also home to the Unesco World Heritage Site of Dún Aonghusa.
+It’s where the UK broadcaster Channel 4’s sitcom Father Ted was filmed, and it’s also home to the prehistoric stone fort of Dún Aonghusa.

 The cable guy

 Though many of Ireland’s islands are easy to access (Achill and Valentia can be reached in seconds by bridge), some involve more charismatic crossings.

 None more so than Dursey Island, the tiny home to just a handful of people – and a 200-year-old signal tower built as a first line of defence against the threat of French invasion – off the tip of Cork’s Beara Peninsula.